-The Specialty Commercial Segment of our business includes our E&S Commercial business unit, our General Aviation business unit and our Excess & Umbrella business unit, as well as certain Specialty Programs which are managed at the parent level.
-During 2012, our E&S Commercial business unit accounted for approximately 70% of the aggregate premiums produced by the Specialty Commercial Segment, with our Excess & Umbrella business unit, General Aviation business unit and Specialty Programs accounting for 17%, 8% and 5%, respectively.
+The Specialty Commercial Segment of our business includes our E&S Commercial business unit and our Hallmark Select business unit, as well as certain Specialty Programs which are managed at the parent level.
+During 2013, our E&S Commercial business unit accounted for approximately 72% of the aggregate premiums produced by the Specialty Commercial Segment, with our commercial umbrella and excess liability, general aviation, medical professional liability and satellite launch insurance products handled by our Hallmark Select business unit accounting for 17%, 6%, 2% and 1%, respectively.
+Our Specialty Programs accounted for the remaining 2% of the premium produced by the Specialty Commercial Segment during 2013.

 E&S Commercial business unit.
-Our E&S Commercial business unit markets, underwrites, finances and services commercial lines insurance in 42 states with a particular emphasis on commercial automobile, general liability and commercial property risks produced on an excess and surplus lines basis.
-In addition, our E&S Commercial business unit markets medical professional liability insurance on an excess and surplus lines basis.
+Our E&S Commercial business unit markets, underwrites, finances and services commercial lines insurance in 26 states with a particular emphasis on commercial automobile, general liability and commercial property risks produced on an excess and surplus lines basis.
 Excess and surplus lines insurance provides coverage for difficult to place risks that do not fit the underwriting criteria of insurers operating in the standard market.
 The subsidiaries comprising our E&S Commercial business unit include HSU, which is a regional managing general underwriter, TGASRI which is a Texas managing general agency, and PAAC, which provides premium financing for policies marketed by HSU and certain unaffiliated general and retail agents.
-HSU accounts for approximately 98% of the premium volume financed by PAAC.
+HSU accounts for approximately 99% of the premium volume financed by PAAC.

-Our E&S Commercial business unit focuses on middle market commercial risks and healthcare professionals that do not meet the underwriting requirements of traditional standard insurers due to issues such as loss history, number of years in business, minimum premium size and types of business operation.
-During 2012, commercial automobile, general liability and medical professional liability approximated 81%, 14% and 3%, respectively, of the premiums produced by our E&S Commercial business unit.
+Our E&S Commercial business unit focuses on middle market commercial risks that do not meet the underwriting requirements of traditional standard insurers due to issues such as loss history, number of years in business, minimum premium size and types of business operation.
+During 2013, commercial automobile, general liability and commercial property accounted for approximately 83%, 12% and 4%, respectively, of the premiums produced by our E&S Commercial business unit.
 Target risks for commercial automobile insurance are business auto and trucking for hire fleets, excluding hazardous or flammable materials haulers.
 Target risks for general liability insurance are small business risk exposures including artisan contractors, sales and service organizations, and building and premises liability exposures.
 Target risks for commercial property insurance are low- to mid-value structures including office buildings, mercantile shops, restaurants and rental dwellings, in each case with aggregate property limits of less than \$500,000.
-Target risks for medical professional liability insurance are medical entities and healthcare professionals, including physicians, surgeons and podiatrists.
 The commercial insurance products offered by our E&S Commercial business unit include the following: